19CSAbhishek001Singh/Git-Revision/README.txt

 11. `git restore --staged <file>` -> to unstage,it remove file from chnages from staging to working area. this work only chnages are in staging area.

+12. differnce b/w git rm and git restore if you want to  move the whole file back to the untracked status we do git rm otherwise if we just wanted chnages to be moved in working or staging area then git restore can't to git rm if we have staging chnages.

+13. `git diff commit1 commit2`-> gives differnce of files between two commits

+14. 'git commit -m "mesage"` -> to not open vim directly provide commit messages do this.